 January

 Plus, January sees a heightened interest in tours and museum visits among the holidaymakers, as the weather permits long walks outside.
-Check out our review of the new Al Shindagha museum in Dubai, as it’s a must-visit place to learn the rich history of the area.
+Check out our reviews of:

 February